ernestwidjaja/StoryApp/README.md

 # StoryApp
 This application is a submission for Dicoding Android Intermediate.
+Using Dicoding API

 ## Features
 1. Login and Register